jbock-java/jbock/README.md

 [auto types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/JbockAutoTypes.java),
 otherwise compilation will fail.

-If a custom mapper is defined, but no collector, then the skew is determined by comparing the mapper's return type `M` and the return type of the option's `abstract` method:
+If a custom mapper is defined, then the skew is determined by comparing the mapper's return type `M` and the return type of the option's `abstract` method: